Effective biological filtration occurs when certain conditions are provided for the beneficial bacteria. First,

 waterfall filters are the perfect site for cultivating large colonies of beneficial bacteria and microorganisms.
 These filters are capable of producing oxygen-rich water and are deep enough to accommodate a thick layer of biological media – two conditions needed for efficient propagation of aerobic, sludge-eating bacteria.
 Once well established, the bacteria will process any ammonia present in the water as it percolates up through the bio-media.

-water changes with chlorinated water and certain
+Large water changes with chlorinated water and certain

 medications can affect the bacterial population and compromise efficient biological filtration.
 Use a